SSHRC Manual for Adjudication Committee Members 2022-23

 - forthcoming (submitted, revised and submitted, accepted, or in-press) contributions;

-- creative outputs (to be evaluated according to established disciplinary standards, as well as creative and/or artistic merit), e.g., exhibitions, performances, publications, presentations, film, video, audio recordings, etc.; and
+- creative outputs (to be evaluated according to established disciplinary standards, as well as creative and/or artistic merit), such as exhibitions, performances, publications, presentations, and film, video and audio recordings; and

 SSHRC’s Guidelines for the Merit Review of Indigenous Research may also prove helpful to committee members assessing contributions relevant to Indigenous research.

-Grant applications only—Capability subcriteria should be addressed in the SSHRC CV and the Research Contributions section (and, where applicable, the Relevant Experience section) of the application.
-Research Contributions content must address the Capability evaluation criteria listed under Evaluation and Adjudication in the funding opportunity description.
+Grant applications only—Capability subcriteria should be addressed in the SSHRC CV or Canadian Common CV (as applicable), and the Research contributions section (and, where applicable, the Relevant experience section) of the application.
+Research contributions content must address the Capability subcriteria listed under Evaluation and adjudication in the funding opportunity description.
 Note that CVs are no longer required or accepted for collaborators.

 Additional information for grant applications only

 SSHRC’s Guidelines for Effective Knowledge Mobilization and the instructions that accompanied the application form are available to committee members with their adjudication materials for context.
 Committee members are asked to evaluate the knowledge mobilization plan according to the related Feasibility subcriterion.

 To the extent possible, and in keeping with SSHRC’s endorsement of open access forms of knowledge dissemination, research results should be made openly available through, for example, open access publications, websites, publicly accessible databases and/or institutional repositories.
 Grant holders must comply with the Tri-Agency Open Access Policy on Publications by ensuring that any peer-reviewed journal publications arising from SSHRC-supported research are freely accessible within 12 months of publication.